samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 BalloonCore(key, spaceCost, timeCost, parallelism, iteration)
 ~~~

-The BalloonCore function is the internal function used by Balloon for memory hardness.
+The BalloonCore function is the internal function used by BKDF for memory hardness.
 It can be divided into three steps:

 1. Expand: a large buffer is filled with pseudorandom bytes derived by repeatedly hashing the user provided parameters.
 This buffer is divided into blocks the size of the hash function output length.
 2. Mix: the buffer is mixed for the number of rounds specified by the user.
 Each block becomes equal to the hash of the previous block, the current block, and delta other blocks pseudorandomly chosen from the buffer.